Straight Talk Southeast Asia

 She is also a Senior Research Associate of the Hu Feng Center for East Asia Democratic Studies of National Taiwan University and a Senior Associate Fellow of The Habibie Center.
 She specializes in Southeast Asian politics, with a focus on Malaysia, Myanmar, Singapore and Indonesia.

-An author and editor of numerous books, reports and articles, her latest book Democracy Landing: The Habibie Legacy will be out this year.
+An author and editor of numerous books, reports and articles, her latest book Crisis and Community: Covid-19 in Malaysia was released in July this year.

 To follow Malaysian news